Clevelândia do Norte: Vila Brasil

 In the 1980s, it developed into a commercial centre catering to the French town of Camopi, because of significantly lower prices.
 In 2002, the Tumucumaque Mountains National Park was created, and even though the area was supposed to be uninhabited, it was decided to allow the village.
-In 2019, the population was estimated at about 200 people.
+In 2019, the population was estimated at 200 people.

 Ilha Bela

 Later, the village of Ilha Bela emerged next to Vila Brasil as a garimpeiros (illegal gold prospector) settlement.
 The population was estimated at almost 400 people in 2019.
 The village operates a safe haven for the gold prospectors who do their exploration in French Guiana.
 The French 3rd Foreign Infantry Regiment has been stationed across the river to protect the border and prevent gold exploration.
 Ilha Bela was raided by the Brazilian police and army in May 2019, however everybody had left the village, and only supplies were confiscated.